mrbalov/mrb/_drafts/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 - **Design System (DS).** It is a set of core (kit) UI components usually represented as Atoms (in terms of the <a href="https://atomicdesign.bradfrost.com/" rel="noopener noreferrer" target="_blank">Atomic Design</a> [<sup>13</sup>](#references)).
 It makes no sense to support several Design Systems, incapsulated inside domain-oriented teams.
 In some cases, the Design System may be taken from the web: Material UI, Ant Design, and others.
 The corner case is when different business features depend on different Design Systems.
 - **BFF (Backend for Frontend).** It makes sense to have a single entry point into backends for all the bricks and domain-oriented teams.
 It differentiates the Composable Frontend from Microservices, which depend on data storage isolation heavily.
 However, you are not limited technically and may achieve the data isolation for domain-oriented teams, but not for bricks.
 For instance, you may want to support BFFs dedicated to domains.

-[pic - what to share between domains safely]

 ## The Complexity of Putting Everything Together

 There are a lot of complex topics under the hood of the Composable Frontend.
 Putting everything together leads to the steep learning curve for technical and business teams.
 As with exotic programming languages like Rust, you will struggle hiring engineers from the market ready-to-go with the Composable Frontend.
 It looks more sensible to gradually teach your teams and learn from your mistakes.
 (Like we do on projects I participate in.)